Marshall McLuhan: Popular culture

+Woody Allen's Oscar-winning Annie Hall (1977) featured McLuhan in a cameo as himself.
+In the film, a pompous academic is arguing with Allen in a cinema queue when McLuhan suddenly appears and silences him, saying, "You know nothing of my work."

 The character "Brian O'Blivion" in David Cronenberg's 1983 film Videodrome is a "media oracle" based on McLuhan.

-In 1991, McLuhan was named as the "patron saint" of Wired magazine and a quote of his appeared on the masthead for the first ten years of its publication.
+In 1991, McLuhan was named the "patron saint" of Wired magazine and a quote of his appeared on the masthead for the first ten years of its publication.

+McLuhan's perspective on the cycle of cultural identity inspired Duke Ellington's album The Afro-Eurasian Eclipse.

-He is mentioned by name in a Peter Gabriel–penned lyric in the song "Broadway Melody of 1974".
-This song appears on the concept album The Lamb Lies Down on Broadway, from progressive rock band Genesis.
-The lyric is: "Marshall McLuhan, casual viewin' head buried in the sand."
+He is mentioned by name in a Peter Gabriel–penned lyric in the song "Broadway Melody of 1974", on Genesis's concept album The Lamb Lies Down on Broadway: "Marshall McLuhan, casual viewin', head buried in the sand."

-McLuhan is jokingly referred to during an episode of The Sopranos entitled "House Arrest".
+McLuhan is jokingly referred to in an episode of The Sopranos titled "House Arrest".

-Despite his death in 1980, someone claiming to be McLuhan was posting on a Wired mailing list in 1996.
-The information this individual provided convinced one writer for Wired that "if the poster was not McLuhan himself, it was a bot programmed with an eerie command of McLuhan's life and inimitable perspective."
+Despite his death in 1980, someone claiming to be McLuhan posted on a Wired mailing list in 1996.
+The information this person provided convinced one Wired writer that "if the poster was not McLuhan himself, it was a bot programmed with an eerie command of McLuhan's life and inimitable perspective."

-McLuhan is the subject of the 1993 play The Medium, the first major work from the influential Saratoga International Theater Institute and director Anne Bogart.
+McLuhan is the subject of the 1993 play The Medium, the first major work by the Saratoga International Theater Institute and director Anne Bogart.
 The play was revived by SITI Company for a farewell tour in 2022.

 Recognition

 A new centre known as the McLuhan Program in Culture and Technology, formed soon after his death in 1980, was the successor to McLuhan's Centre for Culture and Technology at the University of Toronto.
-Since 1994, it has been part of the University of Toronto Faculty of Information.
+Since 1994, it was part of the University of Toronto Faculty of Information.
 In 2008, the centre incorporated in the Coach House Institute, which was subsequently renamed The McLuhan Centre for Culture and Technology.
-In 2011, at the time of his centenary, the centre established a "Marshall McLuhan Centenary Fellowship" program in his honour, and each year appoints up to four fellows for a maximum of two years.
+In 2011, at the time of his centenary, the centre established a "Marshall McLuhan Centenary Fellowship" program in his honour.
+The centre closed in 2023.
+The Canadian Embassy in Manila awards a Marshall McLuhan Fellowship for "Excellence in Journalism ... that promotes professional, responsible and courageous media."

 In Toronto, Marshall McLuhan Catholic Secondary School is named after him.

 The media room at Canada House in Berlin is called the Marshall McLuhan Salon.
 It includes a multimedia information centre and an auditorium, and hosts a permanent exhibition dedicated to McLuhan, based on its collection of film and audio items by and about him.

+In 2025, McLuhan's childhood home in Winnipeg was turned into a museum.